Skip to content

 • Return type: bool

-• Returns: the variable’s node id.
+• Returns: the node id of the variable

 • Return type: int